Information and discussion on all aspects of British photographic history

 Added by Michael Wong on September 20, 2011 at 22:34 — No Comments

 Linnaeus Tripe (1822-1902) was a career army officer in the Madras establishment of the East India Company.
 In June 1855, Lord Dalhousie, the Governor-General, recommended that Tripe be appointed to Arthur Phayre's mission to Ava.
-The climate, bad weather and Tripe's health meant that he had to…Continue
+The climate, bad weather and Tripe's health meant that he had to telescope what he expected to accomplish in four months into thirty-six days,…Continue

 Added by Michael Wong on September 20, 2011 at 22:30 — No Comments

 The RIBA's British Architectural Library is the leading library in the United Kingdom for the study of architecture and architectural history.
-It provides a…Continue
+It provides a service to practicing architects, students, architectural…Continue

 Added by Michael Wong on September 18, 2011 at 19:05 — No Comments

 Astrid Kirchherr, born in 1938 in Hamburg, showed early interest in dress designing and photography.
 She was introduced to the Beatles at the Kaiserkeller Club there by her-then boyfriend Klaus Voormann, who later designed the cover for the Beatles' album "Revolver."
 Kirchherr began taking photos of the pre-fame Beatles.
-The…Continue
+The photos were characterized by the stunning…Continue

 Added by Michael Wong on September 18, 2011 at 18:58 — No Comments

 Victoria's leading museum is seeking a Collection Registration Officer to assist with the registration of images and audiovisual material in the State Collection, within the History & Technology department of Museum Victoria.
-This position offers an exciting opportunity to work with items of historical…Continue
+This position offers an exciting opportunity to work with items of historical significance.
+The position is based at the iconic Scienceworks…Continue

 Added by Michael Wong on September 17, 2011 at 14:40 — No Comments

 The Frick Art Reference Library was founded in 1920 to serve “adults with a serious interest in art,” among them scholars, art professionals, collectors, and students.
-The Library’s book and photograph research collections relate chiefly to paintings, drawings, sculpture, and prints from the fourth to the mid-twentieth…Continue
+The Library’s book and photograph research collections relate chiefly to paintings, drawings, sculpture, and prints from the fourth to the mid-twentieth centuries by European and American artists.…Continue

 Added by Michael Wong on September 16, 2011 at 22:22 — No Comments

 Award-winning, visionary and truly unique, the National Media Museum embraces photography, film, television, radio and the web.
-Part of the NMSI family of museums, we aim to engage, inspire and educate through comprehensive collections, innovative education programmes and a powerful yet sensitive approach…Continue
+Part of the NMSI family of museums, we aim to engage, inspire and educate through comprehensive collections, innovative education programmes and a powerful yet sensitive approach to contemporary issues.

 Added by Michael Wong on September 15, 2011 at 18:57 — No Comments